- Practice overview

 Financial professionals, insolvency professionals, directors & officers

-Tom has a wide professional negligence practice against a variety of professionals including accountants, insurance brokers and IFAs.
+Tom’s professional negligence practice covers a wide range of professionals, including accountants, insurance brokers, and IFAs.

-- Tom has acted in a number of cases arising out of ‘failed’ tax mitigation schemes.
+- Acted in cases arising from ‘failed’ tax mitigation schemes.

 - Legal professionals